badlydrawnrob/anki/README.md

 I've worked hard so you can:

-- Use Anki themes as they are,
+- Use Anki themes as they are ...
-- Or use the excellent `Markdown > HTML` workflow,
+- Use the excellent `Markdown > HTML` workflow
-- You can edit the css to your hearts content.
+- Customise the css to your hearts content.

-It works on all platforms, too: [AnkiMobile](http://ankisrs.net/docs/AnkiMobile.html), MacOS and [Android](https://github.com/ankidroid/Anki-Android).
+Works on all platforms: [AnkiMobile](http://ankisrs.net/docs/AnkiMobile.html), MacOS and [Android](https://github.com/ankidroid/Anki-Android).